RogerLab/Eukfinder/Building_custom_DB/README.md

 The seqid2taxid.map file maps each sequence ID to its corresponding taxonomy ID.

-Merge all downloaded sequences into one file:
+3. Merge all downloaded sequences into one file:

 ```sh
 cat library/*/*.fna > input-sequences.fna
 ```

-Build the Centrifuge index with multiple threads:
+4. Build the Centrifuge index:

 ```sh
 centrifuge-build -p 4 --conversion-table seqid2taxid.map \